dgasmith/opt_einsum/docs/source/index.rst

     %timeit contract('pi,qj,ijkl,rk,sl->pqrs', C, C, I, C, C) 100 loops, best of 3: 16.2 ms per loop

 The above will automatically find the optimal contraction order, in this case, identical to that of the optimized function above, and compute the products for you.
-In this case, it even uses `np.dot` under the hood to exploit any vendor BLAS functionality that your NumPy build has!
+In this particular case it was able to use vendor BLAS using the `np.dot` function under the hood to exploit additional parallelism and performance.

 We can then view more details about the optimized contraction order: